hollyschinsky/ios-webview-www/README.md

 The required resources and instructions for embedding a PhoneGap webview into an iOS Native Project quickly.

 ### Quick Start Usage
-1. Add the following to your native iOS project Podfile to get this dependency from the CocoaPods registry `pod 'ios-webview-www'`
+1. Add the following to your native iOS project Podfile to get this dependency from the CocoaPods registry:

+		pod 'ios-webview-www'

 2. Install the pods referenced in the Podfile from the command line using the CocoaPods `pod` command:

-	`pod install`
+		pod install

-3. Close your native Xcode project and open the newly created `.xcworkspace` project in the same folder which now includes all of the Cordova dependency pods
+3. Close your native Xcode project and open the newly created `.xcworkspace` project in the same folder which now includes all of the Cordova dependency pods.

-4. You're ready to use Cordova dependecies.
-See below for further notes for specific details.
+4. You're ready to use any of the Cordova dependencies, for example the `CDVViewController`.
+See below for further details.

 ### Detailed Usage - Embedding Cordova in a Native iOS Project
 [Short Demo Video](https://www.youtube.com/watch?v=AzGmTeMsXxI)

-** This project assumes you have [previously installed CocoaPods](https://guides.cocoapods.org/using/getting-started.html)
+**NOTE:** This project assumes you have [previously installed CocoaPods](https://guides.cocoapods.org/using/getting-started.html)

 1. Create a Native Xcode Project - for example using the Single View Controller project template
 ![Create Single View Project](_imgs/step1.png)